The Golden Crab

 The Golden Crab is a Greek fairy tale collected as "Prinz Krebs" by Bernhard Schmidt in his Griechische Märchen, Sagen and Volkslieder.
 Andrew Lang included it in The Yellow Fairy Book.

 Greek folklorist Georgios A. Megas collected a variant, The Crab, in Folktales of Greece.

-It is Aarne-Thompson type 425D, Vanished Husband learned of by keeping inn.
+The tale is related to the international cycle of the Animal as Bridegroom or The Search for the Lost Husband, in that a human princess marries a supernatural or enchanted husband in animal form, breaks his trust and he disappears, having to search for him.
+Specifically, the tale belongs to a subtype of the cycle, classified in the international Aarne-Thompson-Uther Index as tale type ATU 425D, "Vanished Husband learned of by keeping inn".

 Synopsis

 Schmidt's variant

 Bernhard Schmidt (de) stated that his version was originally titled "Οἱ δώδεκα ἀετοί" ("Oí dódeka áetoi"; "The Twelve Eagles") by the narrator.
 He also compared the 12 eagles of the Greek tale to the 12 pigeons in the Albanian tale from von Hahn.

-One day a fisherman, who had a wife and three children, caught a golden crab with the rest of his fish.
+One day, a fisherman, who had a wife and three children, caught a golden crab with the rest of his fish.
 He took it home, and the crab told his wife, (who was cleaning the other fish) to let down her skirt, her feet were showing.
 That evening, the crab asked to be given dinner, and when they did, they found his plate was filled with gold.
 This happened every night.

 One day, the crab told the fisherman's wife to tell the king that he (the crab) wanted to marry his (the king's) younger daughter.
 The king, guessing he was an enchanted prince, demanded that the crab build a wall in front of the castle, higher than the highest tower, and blooming with flowers, and then a garden with three fountains that played gold, diamonds, and brilliants.
 When this was done, the king agreed.

 The crab sent the fisherman to fetch rich garments for himself and his bride, and had himself carried to the castle on a golden cushion.
 After the wedding, he told his bride that he was an enchanted prince, a crab by day and a man by night, though he could change himself into an eagle whenever he liked.
 They spent their nights together, and soon the princess had a son.